Morenus77/SmartHome-Tricks/Proxmox-Sinology backup sensor/README.md

 One of the most important aspects of managing a smart home is ensuring service continuity and the fastest possible failure recovery in case of a component malfunction.
 In this scenario, periodic backups of the involved systems become critically important.
 In my specific case, I have adopted this strategy (there are others that are better, more comprehensive, and more reliable, but the principle of this tutorial applies in any case):

-- **Every Sunday night**, I have scheduled — using Proxmox — the backup of all LCX containers and Virtual Machines on my Proxmox VE server to a network share on my Synology NAS.
+- **Every Sunday night**, I have scheduled — using Proxmox — the backup of all LXC containers and Virtual Machines on my Proxmox VE server to a network share on my Synology NAS.
 (I could optimize this process by using Proxmox Backup Server to leverage incremental backups and reduce NAS space usage.)
 - **Every Sunday night, three hours after the Proxmox backup**, I have scheduled a backup of all the content on my Synology NAS to S3 cloud storage (using the NAS utility Hyper Backup).
 - **Every morning**, I have scheduled the backup of configuration files from several servers (e.g., Frigate, Homepage, Proxmox VE itself, Home Assistant, Node-RED, Zigbee2MQTT, etc.) to a network share on the NAS using Synology's Active Backup for Business utility.
-This provides a more frequent backup than the weekly full VM/LCX backup, allows to restore individual files, and supports versioning.
+This provides a more frequent backup than the weekly full VM/LXC backup, allows to restore individual files, and supports versioning.
 For services running on Proxmox, this need might be useless If Proxmox Backup Server is used.

 What’s missing in this scenario is a structured feedback mechanism.
 Sure, I could configure email notifications with the backup results (or only in case of errors), but instead, I preferred to expose this information in Home Assistant, allowing me to view it on a Lovelace dashboard or use it as a trigger for other automations.